 A fine mist of drizzle dampens my forehead and brow.
 My locks are activated by the humidity and I can feel them rising up in protest.
 I breathe in the sweet wet air, blended with exhaust from cars entering and exiting the parking lot.
 Stepping up onto the curb, I find my favorite spot under the awning of the massage parlor in the dingy 7-11 strip mall plaza.
-Dropping my hefty backpack to the floor, I stooped down to dislodging the worn and warped wooden flute.
+Dropping my hefty backpack to the floor, I lean down to dislodge my worn and warped wooden flute.
 I’ve had it since I was 15, and I am continuously awed by its resilience.
 I am now 48.

 It wasn’t always like this.
 I mean, I wasn’t always like this.
 Here.
 In this god-forsaken strip mall in the Valley of Los Angeles.
 No. Long ago, I was in paradise.
 I remember the scent of the mountains, the soft air on my skin.
 The sun and sea were never too far.
 Nature and her abundance surrounded me.
 How did it happen.
 How did I get here?

 Life has its leaps and bounds, you know.
 I always excelled in music, and my mother dreamed of me going to the states to become a star.
 Yes, I dreamed too, you know.
 It was a far away and wondrous place, full of happiness, success, and opportunity.
 I had a huge imagination, and my mind wandered through the streets of New York.
 My musical gift fast became known around the island.
 So much so, that when traveling bands came through, they would ask me to play for their concerts.
 I gladly obliged, time and time again.
 I would get paid, and be able to help the family and save some money on the side.
 My expenses were minimal, food, maybe a beer here and there.
 So the rest of the money was a real help to my loved ones.
 Me, well, I really never had a taste for the material things.